310mc/https-310mc.github.io-tl/source/_posts/feature_scout/youre_a_hero_too.md

 {% bubble Chiaki shocked %}
 …Mm?
 You don’t think it’s possible to implement this design?
 Why do you say that, Anzu!?

-My face won’t be visible with the helmet on, and the scarf might get tangled up when dancing…?
+Nobody will be able to see my face with the helmet on, and the scarf might get tangled up while dancing…?
 Now that you mention it, I suppose that’s true…
 {% endbubble %}

 {% bubble Chiaki smile %}